sharavsambuu/learning-drl/README.txt

 # About
-  This repos is just my learning journey and may contains a buggy naive implementations.
+  This repo is just my learning journey and may contain a buggy naive implementations.

 # Dependencies
   sudo apt install libsdl2-dev swig python3-tk